@supergrain/silo

 // Dereference each id — each row gets its own reactive handle

-return query.data?.userIds.map((id) => <UserRow key={id} id={id} />);What this gives you:
+return query.value?.userIds.map((id) => <UserRow key={id} id={id} />) ?? null;What this gives you:

 - One cache entry per user.
 Same user shows up in the admin query, the detail page, a sidebar — one reactive object, no drift.